ndje-enge/ELT-Pipeline-Databricks/README.md

 # 🏅 AtliQon & SportBar Data Integration Pipeline

-> **A Databricks-based ETL pipeline for merging and consolidating sports retail data from an acquired company into the parent company's data warehouse.**
+> **A Databricks-based ELT pipeline for merging and consolidating sports retail data from an acquired company into the parent company's data warehouse.**

 ---